simfish85/flic-lifx/README.md

 # LIFX & Flic Hub For Raspberry Pi

-### Packages
+### Requirements
+- Raspberry Pi (only tested on Raspberry Pi 3 Model B Board running raspbian)
-- The standard C/C++ libraries, which should be installed by default on most Linux distributions.
+- The standard C/C++ libraries, which should be installed by default on raspbian
 - Python 3+

 ### Running